insieme/insieme/README.md

 [Kompex](http://sqlitewrapper.kompex-online.com/)             	  	| >= 1.7.9 |
 [cmake](http://www.cmake.org/)                                      | >= 2.8.x |

+### Prepare the Environment

-You can either install those packages manually (or via a package manager) or the provided utility which takes care of build all dependencies from scratch and apply patches.
+You can either install those packages manually (or via a package manager) or use the provided utility which takes care of building all dependencies from scratch and apply patches.

 ```
 cd scripts
 make PREFIX=/where/to/install
 ```

-All libraries will be installed in $PREFIX and a symbolic link is created with postfix '-latest' pointing to the newest installed version of a library (which simplifies the following cmake configuration steps)
+All libraries will be installed in $PREFIX and a symbolic link is created with postfix '-latest' pointing to the newest installed version of a library (which simplifies the following cmake configuration steps).
+By default PREFIX=~/lib; additionally the script performs a parallel build (make -j$SLOTS) using all availabe cores in the host architecture.
+You can change this behaviour by passing to the make a different value for SLOTS.